Improved Differential Privacy for SGD via Optimal Private Linear Operators on Adaptive Streams: Introduction and background

+An important setting for private data analysis is that of streaming inputs and outputs---often dubbed \textit{continual release}.
+Hiding individual information is especially challenging in such settings since the arrival of one person's data may affect all future outputs of the system.
+A significant line of work formalizes \textit{differential privacy} (DP, \citep{10.1007/11681878_14}) under continual release and builds algorithms that meet the resulting definition (e.g.~\citep{CSS11-continual,Dwork-continual,JKT-online,kairouz2021practical,thakurta2013nearly,JainRSS21}).
+One prominent application of private, continual-release algorithms is to adapt iterative optimization algorithms such as SGD so that their outputs satisfy DP~\citep{thakurta2013nearly,kairouz2021practical,agarwal2017price}.

-We are motivated especially by the problem of training large ML models on private data.
-In this context, \citet{kairouz2021practical} makes the fundamental point that for learning algorithms based on stochastic gradient descent (SGD), the key DP primitive is not independently estimating each gradient privately (as in, e.g., \citet{dpsgd_2016}), but rather accurately estimating cumulative sums of gradients.
-An intuitive way to see this is that for SGD with constant learning rate $\eta$ on parameters $\theta$ starting from $\mathbf{0}$, the $t$th iterate is simply $\theta_t = -\eta \sum_{i=1}^tg_i$ where $g_i$ is the gradient computed on step $i$.
-That is, the learned model parameters $\theta_t$ are exactly a scaled version of the cumulative sum of gradients so far; hence, it is the total squared error in these cumulative sums that matters most, not the error in the private estimates of each individual $g_i$.
-This observation can be made rigorous in the analysis of SGD with noisy gradients, as in Theorem 5.1 of \citet{kairouz2021practical}, and serves as a primary motivation for our work.
-The role of the streaming constraint is clear in this setting: since SGD is an iterative algorithm, $\theta_t$ must necessarily depend only on information available up to time $t$.
+The problem of privately computing \textit{cumulative sums} plays a key role in both theory and applications.
+Given a set of input vectors (e.g., gradients) $\obs_1,\dots,\obs_\dimension$ with $\obs_i\in\mathbb{R}^\mdim$, the task is to approximate the sequence of prefix sums $(\obs_1, \obs_1 + \obs_2, \dots, \obs_1 + \cdots + \obs_n)$ while satisfying DP.
+Solutions to this task form the core building block in DP algorithms for online PCA~\citep{dwork2014analyze}, online marginal estimation~\citep{Dwork-continual,CSS11-continual,cormode2019answering}, online top-k selection~\citep{CR21}, and training ML models~\citep{smith2017interaction, kairouz2021practical,SmithThakurta13}, among others.
+For example, a common approach to private optimization is to add noise to the gradient estimates in SGD \citep{song2013stochastic,BST14,dpsgd_2016}. \citet{kairouz2021practical} make the observation that the key DP primitive in such contexts is not the independent estimation of individual gradients, but rather the accurate estimation of cumulative sums of gradients.
+Lowering the error of the DP algorithm's approximation to the cumulative sum translates directly to improved optimization.\footnote{SGD with constant learning rate $\eta$ serves as an intuitive illustration: performing SGD on parameters $\theta$ starting from $\mathbf{0}$, the $t$-th iterate is simply $\theta_t = -\eta \sum_{i=1}^t \obs_i$, where $\obs_i$ is the gradient computed on step $i$.
+That is, the learned model parameters $\theta_t$ are exactly a scaled version of the cumulative sum of gradients so far.
+It is the total error in these cumulative sums that matters most, not the error in the private estimates of each individual $\obs_i$.
+See Theorem 5.1 of \citep{kairouz2021practical} for a formal statement.}